jonghwan3/BooksDiary/README.md

 # Repository

-This guide will help you understand our codes' struction and thier functions
+This guide will help you understand our codes' structure and thier functions

 ## Root Directory
 - **README.md**: Main repository documentation.